numeric-cafe/numeric-cafe.github.io/coc.md

 ============================

-Numeric Café is currently too young and small to have a formal Code of Conduct, mostly because that would mean Andrew unilaterally imposing one on the space before there's a community to form a consensus about it.
+Numeric Café is currently too young and small to have a formal Code of Conduct, mostly because that would mean Andrew unilaterally imposing one on the space before there’s a community to form a consensus about it.

 In the mean time, here is an informal Code of Conduct.